 For states wishing to introduce legislation that establishes retirement savings programs for private sector workers, examples of model legislation are available.

-A Guide to State-Facilitated Retirement Savings Legislation, 2017 – Partner Access Only.
+A Guide to State-Facilitated Retirement Savings Legislation, 2017 – Supporter Access Only.
 This guide documents the legislation enacted or introduced in state and cities during 2017, organized by type of model considered.

 State Auto-IRA (“Secure Choice”) Program

 Morse, David E. (Spring 2019).
 Helping the Other Half Save: Model State Auto-IRA Act.
 Benefits Law Journal, 32(1), offers model legislation for states that have yet to pass Auto-IRA secure choice savings programs.

 Secure Choice 2.0: States Blazing a Path to Retirement Security for All, by the National Conference on Public Employee Retirement Systems (NCPERS), offers model legislation for an auto-IRA program (see Appendix 2).